The story of Washington and the Whiskey Rebellion in Cumberland

 White Tiger Distillery

-Forty two individuals, companies, and groups sponsored the activities at the 2017 Fest on Friday June 9, and at the outdoor Celebration, Saturday June 10.
-Their sponsorship contributed to keeping the doors of this fine regional museum open .
+Hundreds of individuals, companies, and groups have sponsored the activities at the George Washington Whiskey Rebellion Fest.
+Their sponsorship contributed to keeping the doors of this fine regional museum open.